arschles/godo/README.md

 ## Development

 Writing code for GCI is simple.
-Since it's a build tool, it can bootstrap itself.
-The requirements to build the `gci` binary are as follows:
+Since it's a build tool, it can bootstrap itself by running `gci build` in the root of the repo.

+Assuming you don't have a `gci` binary available, you can build it with the standard `go` toolchain as well.
+Here's what you'll need:

 - Go 1.5+
 - [Glide](https://github.com/Masterminds/glide) 0.8+